amgadelgamal/AIF-Gen/baselines/trl/README.md

-# TRL - Transformer Reinforcement Learning
+# Adaptation of TRL for Continual Learning

 use python 3.9